deepset-ai/haystack-website/README.md

   ref: HAYSTACK_BRANCH_NAME
 });
 ```
-### Preview from non-master branches
+### Preview from non-main branches

-To preview docs that are on a non-master branch of the Haystack repo, you run this project locally and navigate to `lib/github.ts`, where you have to add a `ref` parameter to the `octokit.rest.repos.getContent` function call with the value of the branch name that you would like to preview.
+To preview docs that are on a non-main branch of the Haystack repo, you run this project locally and navigate to `lib/github.ts`, where you have to add a `ref` parameter to the `octokit.rest.repos.getContent` function call with the value of the branch name that you would like to preview.
 You also need to add the tutorials/references you would like to preview to `docs/{GIVEN_VERSION}/menu.json` and `lib/constants.ts`.

 ### Redirects In Case of Renaming or Restructuring Pages